MaxJungmann/Branch-and-Bound/README.md

 # Branch-and-Bound algorithm for solving integer linear programs

-To deepen my knowledge about Integer Programming I implemented a branch-and-bound algorithm.
+To deepen my knowledge about Integer Programming I implemented a branch-and-bound algorithm in Python.
 A branch-and-bound algorithm is the standard approach to solve general integer linear programs (IP).
 An integer linear program is a discrete optimization problem of the form

 $$\begin{equation} \tag{IP}